 Once the loan pool has reached the minimum funding levels, the borrower will be able to access the funds from the smart contract and transfer them into their wallet.
 The proceeds of the loan can then be used to grow the business and achieve the goals outlined in the term sheet.
 With Bluejay Earn, borrowers can secure the financing they need to grow their business.

 Borrowers make repayment directly to the borrower pool as per the interest rate, repayment cycle, and repayment scheme.
 Investors who are holding Loan Pool tokens ("LP tokens") will receive funds that are in proportionate to the repayment amount.

 Borrowers may also pay more than the required amount or pay back the principal in full + interest incurred.
 This will be considered as an early repayment and the loan cycle will be completed.
 There are no early repayment fees during the current stage.

 If the borrower continues to miss repayment at the end of the grace period, the loan goes into Default state (Refer to Glossary).
 At this stage, borrowers are subject to pay for additional late fee which is added on top of the initial interest rate.

-Borrowers are incentivised to make their repayments timely in due course as any late repayment or default could negatviely affect their on-chain credit worthiness.
+Borrowers are incentivized to make their repayments timely in due course as any late repayment or default could negatively affect their on-chain credit worthiness.
 As wallet addresses of borrowers are public, the on-chain credit history of the borrower becomes public to future investors.
 Secondly, the borrower will want to maintain good standing and good reputation with the protocol's investors so that they can continue to access credit via the protocol.